VerisimilitudeX/DNAnalyzer/README.md

 >A highly efficient, powerful, and feature-rich algorithm for analyzing DNA sequences

-DNAnalyzer identifies proteins, amino acids, start and stop codons, high coverage regions, regions susceptible to neurodevelopmental disorders, transcription factors, and regulatory elements.
+DNAnalyzer identifies protein-encoding sequences via recognizing start and stop codons, predicts high coverage regions, and locates promoter sequences and their associated regulatory sequences.
+It also provides a variety of other useful tools, such as a built-in DNA sequence editor, viewer, generator, and converter.

 Researchers are working to extract valuable information from such software to better understand human health and disease.
 Currently, we have a Command-Line-Interface (CLI) and are working on a Graphical User Interface (GUI) that will enable physicians to quickly and more easily interact with the software, enabling them to identify genetic mutations that may cause disease.

 ## Background